 So, if you have a coach whose monitors work, your best protection is to perform normal maintenance as described in How to Dump, Clean and Maintain Your RV’s Blackwater Tank.

 If your monitors do not work, you can eliminate normal tank odors simply by dumping often, deep cleaning regularly and performing daily maintenance as noted in the above article.

 Avoid Clogging Your RV's Toilet

 RV plumbing systems clog easily.
 It is always a mistake to put anything into toilets except biodegradable toilet paper.

 Never try to flush tampons, paper towels, sponges or other inappropriate items down an RV toilet, because they cause expensive and inconvenient problems.

 Don't use regular household toilet paper either. it will clog your tank as fast as those inappropriate items I just mentioned.
 Biodegradable paper is more expensive but can save you thousands of dollars in repairs.

 My husband and I never travel without because we’ve learned the hard way (as you will see shortly) about the problems that come from trying to cut corners by using regular types of toilet paper! biodegradable toilet paper

-If you do not have your manuals, you can find the information you seek on the internet or by contacting the parts department of your local RV dealer.
+The manuals from your coach’s manufacturer will tell you the capacity of each tank.
+If you do not have them, you can find the information you seek on the internet or by contacting the parts department of your local RV dealer.